aether-machine/Oscilloplasm/README.md

 $$ y′′+ω^2y=0 $$

-Where the second differential of y is passed through two voltage controlled integrators, with the inversion connected to the input to solve.
+Where the second differential y'' is passed through two voltage controlled integrators, with the inversion of the y output connected to the input to solve.
 The complete equation with stabilization is:

 $$ \lambda^2 - 2k \epsilon \lambda + (\omega^2 + k^2 \epsilon^2) = 0 $$